toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

    }

-This function helps to visualize the variables values as a real sudoku grid, as follows :
+This function helps to visualize the variables' values as a real Sudoku grid, as follows :

 .. code-block:: c++